 I am a duly trained clinician with a LAC and LPC.
 I received my Bachelors degree from MSU in 2003 in Human Services.
 I have been working with people who struggle with and/or are affected by addiction for over 18 years as a CAC III (Certified Addiction Counselor).
 I received my Master’s in Clinical Mental Health from ASU in 2017 and shortly thereafter received my LAC (Licensed Addiction Counselor).
 I have worked with people struggling with depression, anxiety, relationship struggles, and PTSD for over 10 years.
 In 2019, I received my LPC (Licensed Professional Counselor).
 I have worked both in an inpatient and an outpatient capacity.

-I primarily utilize CBT (Cognitive Behavioral Therapy), Narrative Therapy, and Motivational Interviewing, and Solution Focused Therapy.
+I primarily utilize CBT (Cognitive Behavioral Therapy), ACT (Acceptance and Commitment Therapy), Narrative Therapy, and Solution Focused Therapy.
 Positive change is very empowering.
-By changing the way we think, we can change the way we feel and have more self-mastery over our behaviors.
+CBT- By changing the way we think, we can change the way we feel and have more self-mastery over our behaviors.
+ACT- Utilizing acceptance and mindfulness strategies with commitment and behavior-change helps to learn more psychological flexibility.
 Gain the coping skills to face the difficulties that life may be throwing your way.
-Share your story and improve your self-image by re-evaluating your narrative.”
+Share your story and improve your self-image by re-evaluating your narrative.

 Payment options for individual counseling:

 - several different EAP’s